-Blunder #2: There’s No Clear USP
+Blunder #2: There’s no clear USP

-Have you ever been to a really impressive website and been absolutely clueless what they do?
+Have you ever been to a really impressive website and been absolutely clueless about what they do?
 I mean the quality imagery and responsive nature of the design keep you interested so you search around a bit and scan everything you can, but there’s no clear “this is what we do” statement.
 How frustrating.

 For the business owners that spend small fortunes on these websites and e-stores, it’s a real nightmare.
 Oftentimes they have no idea why their conversion rate is so low.
 And, what’s worse, they head out and spend more money trying to understand.
 All the while all they needed to do was present their traffic with a perfectly clear idea of what it is their company does.

-Blunder #3: What’s an Ideal Prospect?
+Blunder #3: What’s an ideal prospect?

 Ouch.
 So you’ve created a business for…who?
 You’re spending all this money marketing your products or services to…who?
 Your web copy is crafted to compel and engage…who?
 Get the picture?

-If you don’t have an ideal prospect in mind and at the forefront of all your marketing efforts then you’re knee-deep in some epic blundering.
+If you don’t have an ideal prospect in mind and are at the forefront of all your marketing efforts then you’re knee-deep in some epic blundering.
 Modern companies should be striving to establish personal relationships with customers, especially the niche or specific types of people who will appreciate their wares/solutions the most.

-Blunder #4: Depending on Outbound Marketing
+Blunder #4: Depending on outbound marketing

 The tragedy of depending on outbound marketing is that no inbound work is done.
-Everything is dependent on annoying pop-ups, signup and subscribe forms or spam, black hat SEO and cheap web content.
-Then of course you have the low wage virtual workers being paid to email, cold call or reach out and contact people.
+Everything is dependent on annoying pop-ups, signup and subscribe forms or spam, black hat SEO, and cheap web content.
+Then of course you have the low-wage virtual workers being paid to email, cold call, or reach out and contact people.
 Trying to sell them on the spot…

 A business these days should be built upon a foundation of inbound marketing principles.
-The platform and all marketing efforts should inform, coach, entertain, and provide value to people for FREE and thereby attract those prospects into the sales funnel.
+The platform and all marketing efforts should inform, coach, entertain, and provide value to people for free and thereby attract those prospects into the sales funnel.
 No pitching.
 No advertisements.

 Blunder #5: “We’re just winging it…there’s really no plan.”

 You’ve got a great product or service, you spent good money on a website or web platform and a team is in place…but there’s no real concrete plan.
 “Just go sell it!
 Spread the word.
-Write and publish content like a couple days a week or something.”
+Write and publish content like a couple of days a week or something.”
 Wow!
 Just…wow.

 We’ll just stick with the bare essentials here:

 - Market Research: Take a good look at your competition and the overall market to see good/viable entry points.
-(Hint: Hire an MBA who’s done this before)

 - Customer Research: Who are you going to direct sales towards and why?